Resources for alternative instruction delivery

 The purpose of this page is to provide a list of resources for teaching and working remotely.
-The page is still under construction, so be sure to check for updates regularly.

 These can be delivered either synchronously (e.g., Zoom) or asynchronously.
 However, CITL has officially discouraged synchronous methods for large lectures, and we are asking all instructors to have a plan for delivering lectures asynchronously.
 These lectures should contain both a visual component (e.g., slides, scanned notes/drawings) and an audio component (e.g., recorded voice).
 We ask each instructor to identify where they would post such lectures and post a sample five-minute lecture by the end of spring break.